Sayyed Mohsen Fatemi, Ph.D, University of Columbia, 2003, Adjunct Faculty, BGSP

 Dr. Sayyed Mohsen Fatemi (Ph.D., University of British Columbia, 2003, Post Doctorate, Harvard University, 2009-2013) has done his postdoctoral studies in the Department of Psychology at Harvard University in areas of social, clinical, health and cross cultural psychology with a focus on Mindfulness.
 He teaches in the Department of Psychology at Harvard University and is a frequently published author and poet with numerous conference presentations.
-He teaches in the Department of Psychology at Harvard University and the University of Massachusetts in Boston, Boston Graduate School of Psychoanalysis, Western Washington University, University of Toronto and University of British Columbia.
+In addition to teaching at Harvard University, he has also taught at the University of Massachusetts in Boston, Boston Graduate School of Psychoanalysis, Western Washington University, University of Toronto and University of British Columbia.
 Dr. Fatemi has also taught both graduate and undergraduate programs for the Department of Educational Studies at the University of British Columbia.
 Dr. Fatemi's present areas of research focus on the psychological implications of mindfulness for negotiations, media, cultural understanding and communication, creativity and leadership, persuasive and influencing skills, clinical and counseling psychology.

 He has taught courses on language and psychology of negotiations, health psychology, clinical and counseling psychology, psychology of mass media, social psychology, theories of psychotherapy, psychopathology, social issues in education, research methods in education, philosophy of education, social foundations of education, existential psychology, psychology of propaganda, educational and counseling psychology, developmental psychology, political psychology, qualitative and quantitative methods of research, communication and language, hermeneutics, psychoanalysis, semiotics and culture, discourse and creativity, mindfulness and creativity, narrative inquiry, film analysis, critical thinking models and methods, application of learning theories in instruction, etc. for the University of British Columbia, Harvard University, University of Toronto, Boston Graduate School of Psychoanalysis, University of Tehran, Iran's University of Science and Technology, Athabasca University, Western Washington University, Upper Iowa University, New York Institute of Technology, University of Phoenix, Antioch University of Seattle, City University of Seattle, and Meritus University.